aryamanmaithani/aryamanmaithani.github.io/aboutme.md

 I am currently an undergrad at the [Department of Mathematics, IIT Bombay](http://www.math.iitb.ac.in).
 I am also the convener of [The Maths and Physics Club](https://mnp-club.github.io) of [IIT Bombay](http://www.iitb.ac.in).

-These days, I'm studying [Topology](https://en.wikipedia.org/wiki/Topology) for a report that I hope to complete by the end of July.

 ### Math Courses I've Taken
 * [MA 105](https://portal.iitb.ac.in/asc/Courses/crsedetail.jsp?ccd=MA%20105)
 * [MA 106](https://portal.iitb.ac.in/asc/Courses/crsedetail.jsp?ccd=MA%20106)